twf2360/Newtons-Cradle/code/txt/branches.md

 ### Main
 Main is the "origin" branch.
 The most up to date, and working methods are all merged into main when they are completed.

+### config
+This branch was used to add a config file (code/config.json) where the paramters of the simulation are defined.

 ### df
-DF branch is used to add a new functionality: saving important stuff to dataframes!
+DF branch was used to add a new functionality: saving important stuff to dataframes!
+Whilst code/dataframes.py will be updated outside of this original branch, this was when the file was initially created

 ### fix_collisions
 This branch was made to hotfix the problems noticed about the collisions of the balls.
 It currently changes the code so that the y component of the velocity calculated after the collision is ignored and set to 0.
 This is obviously not a perfect solution, and will hopefuly be fixed at a later date.